zamanuddinkhan/DSA-Using-Python/README.md

 | BFS                        | O(V + E)                |
 | DFS                        | O(V + E)                |
 | Dijkstra's Algorithm       | O((V + E) log V)        |

-## 📚 Goal

-The main goal of this repository is to build a **strong foundation in Data Structures and Algorithms using Python** through consistent learning, implementation, and problem-solving practice.

----